 The most important part of a guarantor loan is finding guarantor.
 This would be a family member, relative or friend who is willing who is financially stable and willing to step in and make repayments in case you are unable to.

 Pick a deal that works for you

 Once you have a guarantor, you just need to choose a deal that offers you the lowest interest rate and a term long enough to afford the monthly payments, while also ensuring you don't pay too much in interest overall.

 Once you've found a deal, you can fill out a guarantor loan application form, providing name and contact details, as well as financial details.
 The lender will then assess you and your guarantor's affordability for the loan.

 A personal loan is a good option if you want to fund a holiday or an home improvement project.
 They let you borrow a fixed sum of money and pay it back in fixed monthly instalments.

-A car loan is a loan you take out specifically to buy a car.
-It is similar to a secured loan in that the money you borrow is secured against the vehicle you intend to purchase.
-If you default on your repayments, the lender can seize the vehicle.
+A car loan is a loan you take out to purchase a car.
+The loan is secured against the vehicle you intend to purchase.
+This means that if you are unable to make repayments and default on the loan, the lender can seize the vehicle.

-Bridging loans help you to ‘bridge the gap' when you need to pay for something but are waiting for funds to become available.
-For example, bridging loans are often used by people who are buying a property, but are waiting for the sale of another property to go through.
-Bridging loans tend to be secured loans, so you will need a high-value asset to get one, such as property or land.
+Bridging loans are useful when you need to pay for something but are waiting for funds to become available, for example, waiting for the sale of another property to go through.

-The amount your loan will cost you will be dependent on the APR that you agreed to when you took out your loan.
+The amount your loan will cost you will be dependent on the APR, the term you choose, and the fees associated with your loan.

 You can use our loan repayment calculator to help you work out what a loan may cost you.